mlpc-ucsd/BLIVA/README.md

 Many codes are based on [Lavis](https://github.com/salesforce/LAVIS) with BSD 3-Clause License [here](LICENSE_LAVIS.md).

-For our model parameters of BLIVA Vicuna Version it's should be used under LLaMA's [model license](https://github.com/facebookresearch/llama/blob/llama_v1/LICENSE).
+For our model parameters of BLIVA Vicuna Version, it's should be used under LLaMA's [model license](https://github.com/facebookresearch/llama/blob/llama_v1/LICENSE).
 For the model weight of BLIVA FlanT5, it's under [Apache 2.0 License](LICENSE_BLIVA_FLANT5_WEIGHT.md).
 For our YTTB-VQA data, it's under [CC BY NC 4.0](LICENSE_DATA.md)